ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ### Patching
 #### Note: You need the `GUPE8P.ini` file for the mod to work properly, running just the ISO will not work!
 If you follow Step 4. of the Dolphin setup, this is part of the `GameSettings` folder merge step.
-1. Download [the latest release from here](https://github.com/ShadowTheHedgehogHacking/2P-ShdTH/releases) and extract it somewhere you can access easily.
+1. Download [the latest release from here](https://github.com/ShadowTheHedgehogHacking/2P-ShdTH/releases) and extract it somewhere you can access easily
 2. Visit https://shadowthehedgehoghacking.github.io/xdelta-wasm/ or any other xdelta3 patcher of your choice
 3. Select your original ISO as the `Source file`
 4. Select the `2P-ShdTH-[version]-[aspect]-[variant].xdelta` file from `Patches` as the `Patch file`.
 Use `console` variants if playing on real hardware.
 Use `64M` variants if playing on Dolphin